 - Frozen aliquots at -20°C: Several months for most peptides, but each aliquot should be thawed only once

-Understanding Syringe Measurements: Units, Milliliters, and Dose Calculation
+Understanding Syringe Volume Measurements: Units and Milliliters

 Insulin syringes are marked in “units” (IU), not milliliters, which can confuse researchers unfamiliar with this convention.
 A standard U-100 insulin syringe holds exactly 1 mL total volume, divided into 100 equal graduations.
 The conversion is simple: